Aloha!

 Changes to the Mantel and Fireplace Surround

 I also chose to use 1/2″ plywood to cover instead of MDF.
 Due to the humidity here in Hawaii, MDF doesn’t seem to last long, unfortunately.
-I’m happy with how the plywood turned out, and it was easy to install with my brad nailer.
+The plywood turned out so great, and it was easy to install with my brad nailer.

 Trimming the Faux Fireplace